Blog post

 Doing so can help you collect the information required for compliance without alienating the customer at the early stages of product use.
 Also, adopting such a risk-based, data-driven approach can help you avoid the costly KYC remediation cycle.

 As Millennials and Gen Z consumers are becoming the dominant customer segment with the most wealth, there’s not much wiggle room left.
-This cohort will not wait 7+ days when they need to open an account.
+This cohort will not wait a week or longer to open an account.
 Or settle for lackluster, extensive KYC procedures.
 In a few taps, they’ll switch to a competitor offering a faster, more streamlined account opening experience.
 And you don’t want that to happen, do you?

 Let’s improve your user experience together!
 The Intellias design team can help you figure out the optimal user flows while our software engineers advise on the optimal KYC infrastructure.
 Contact us!